miriamposner/network_analysis_workshop/README.md

 I don't provide a dataset for this workshop because students create it themselves by answering a few questions about their preferences.
 See the "Creating the Dataset" document for more information on how to do this.

-I've included the workshop handout, called "Creating a Network Graph with Gephi," as both a .docx and PDF, a glossary of some network-analysis terms, and instructions on how to have the students create the dataset.
+I've included the workshop handout, called "Creating a Network Graph with Gephi" (as a .docx, PDF, and .md file) a glossary of some network-analysis terms, and instructions on how to have the students create the dataset.